 A picture of part of the outdoor furniture set I made for my wife as her anniversary present - the cottage table, two of the three walnut benches, the 2 X-chairs with the footstool.
 (The wood in the foreground is for the rope bedframe for our wedding bed -pictures above.)

 Here are some pictures of small boxes I have made.
 The first is the box for my wedding to Aliyah on June 24, 1281 (as reckoned by the SCA) at the Medieval Village Demonstration put on by the Canton of Wealdlake for the Michigan Challenge Balloonfest in Howell, MI.
 The design is an original made by my daughters for their parents wedding (see the Áindle and Aliyah website for details).
 The lining is by my wife.
 The second was for the boyfriend (later husband) of one of my four daughters.
 These are examples of the over 30 different designs my wife and daughters have made for the boxes.

-The Minister of Youth for our Canton at the time this was constructed (my daughter, former Pentamere Minister of Youth and current Dean of Page School, current Kingdom Minister of Youth) needed a donation box.
+The Minister of Youth for our Canton at the time this was constructed (my daughter, former Pentamere Minister of Youth, former current Dean of Page School, current Kingdom Minister of Youth) needed a donation box.
 She came to Banded Tree™ and commissioned a box.
 This has the sliding lid so if the box is knocked over - everything does not fall out.
 The design incorporates the Minister's personal cognizance.
 The design and wording all are by my wife and daughters.

 My daughter got a wooden flute - but how to keep it safe?
 She also needed a way to keep her music standing up -so a box with a lid that works as a music stand was made by Banded Tree™.
 The lining was made by my wife to fit the flute.
 The lid design looks familiar...